EurovisionworldEurovisionworld

 – It's nuts what a sentence can do in your life.

-He made it and SBS, Australia's Eurovision broadcaster, invited him to represent the nation in Basel.
-He's honoured and excited and believes Eurovision is the coolest thing he could ever do as a musician:
+He made it, and SBS, Australia's Eurovision broadcaster, invited him to represent the nation in Basel.
+He's honored and excited, and believes Eurovision is the coolest thing he could ever do as a musician:

 – I was invited for a few meetings and interviews with SBS and, if not mistaken, on the third one they announced me as their representative.
 I just stood there in disbelief but all I wanted to do was call my mom and dad.